 Project applicants must comply with the provisions of Title 23 of the U.S.C., as well as with processes and procedures contained in the Caltrans Local Assistance Procedures Manual and the Master Fund Transfer Agreement with Caltrans.
 All guidance and procedures are available in the Local Assistance Procedures Manual at https://dot.ca.gov/programs/local-assistance/guidelines-and-procedures/local-assistance-procedures-manual-lapm.

 ELIGIBILITY

-STBG funding is available to Fresno COG local agencies - cities within Fresno County and Fresno County.
+STBG funding is available to Fresno COG local agencies - cities within Fresno County and the County of Fresno.

-ELIGIBLE STBG PROJECTS (Title 23 USC Section 133) MAY EXPAND UNDER IIJA
+ELIGIBLE STBG PROJECTS (Title 23 USC Section 133)

 1. Eligible Projects and Activities: